Helly meets Garside and Artin: Helly graphs and cell-Helly complexes

-\begin{theorem} The thickening of a generalized cell Helly complex is clique Helly.
-The thickening of a simply connected generalized cell Helly complex is Helly. \end{theorem} \begin{proof} Let $(X,\{X_i\}_{i\in I})$ be a generalized cell Helly complex and let $Y$ be its thickening.
+\begin{theorem} The thickening of a locally bounded generalized cell Helly complex is clique Helly.
+The thickening of a simply connected locally bounded generalized cell Helly complex is Helly. \end{theorem} \begin{proof} Let $(X,\{X_i\}_{i\in I})$ be a locally bounded generalized cell Helly complex and let $Y$ be its thickening.
+It follows from the proof of Lemma~\ref{lem:helly criterion1} that the vertex set of each finite clique of $Y$ is contained in some $X_{i_j}$ (this does not use assumption (1) of Lemma~\ref{lem:helly criterion1}).
+This together with local boundedness imply that there are no infinite cliques in $Y$.
 The first statement follows from Lemma~\ref{lem:helly criterion1}.
 By the Nerve Theorem \cite[Theorem 6]{bjorner2003nerves} applied to the covering of $X$ by generalized cells $\{X_i\}$, and the covering of $Y$ by simplices corresponding to generalized cells we get that $X$ and $Y$ are have the same connectivity and isomorphic fundamental groups.
 If $X$ is simply connected then so is $Y$ and hence, by Theorem~\ref{thm:Helly}, the thickening is Helly. \end{proof}

 We say that a group $G$ \emph{acts} on a generalized cell Helly complex $(X,\{X_i\}_{i\in I})$ if it acts by automorphisms on $X$ and preserves the family $\{X_i\}_{i\in I}$.
 For such an action clearly $G$ acts by automorphisms on the thickening of $(X,\{X_i\}_{i\in I})$.
 Moreover, we have the following.